sure-fire/HDBitT_hdmi_extender/README.md

 # HDBitT_hdmi_extender
 My notes and tools from reverse engineering the HDbitT HDMI extender

+### Todo

+ - [ ] Attempt command injection using info.cgi script
+ - [ ] Setup a DHCP server to respond to the receiver's DISCOVER request, then do a portscan on it
+ - [ ] Do a full nmap (ports 1-65535)
+ - [ ] Search for a firmware update for the transmitter

 ### Acquisition

 I purchased this thing as a receiver/transmitter pair from [Amazon](https://www.amazon.com/gp/product/B01C9CI1B6/).
 It was marketed as ` LKV373A HDMI Extender over Ethernet up to 120m / 390 ft (new ver.)`.
 The box itself has no brand, model numbers, or part numbers, only a "V3.0" label.